CarolineDelva/UnitedStatesGeologicalSurvey_LeafletJS-Project/README.md

-To see the map in action, visit the Github page: [USCS Map](https://carolinedelva.github.io/UnitedStatesGeologicalSurvey_LeafletJS-Project/)
+To see the map in action, visit the Github page: [USGS Map](https://carolinedelva.github.io/UnitedStatesGeologicalSurvey_LeafletJS-Project/)

 ## Contact
 * [Visit my LinkedIn](https://www.linkedin.com/in/caroline-delva-5184a172/)